didiersmith/steve/chapters/the-cube-of-realistic-physics.md

 Xavier nodded.
 That made sense, sort of.
 "Why are all my lights dead?" he asked.

 "LEDs rely on subatomic effects.
-Those effects don't work here."
+They don't work here."

 "Why not?"

 "Light is totally different in Realistic Physics.
 It's never a wave - it's all particles, all the time.
-Like billiards balls, remember?"
+Like billiards balls."

 Xavier looked around the dimly illuminated cabin.
 "Is that why everything's green?
 There are only green billiards balls?"